-Even though the developers can use their favorite APIs, Salesforce also offers some new APIs too to support the developers for gaining more efficiency with the Scratch Orgs.
+Even though the developers can use their favorite APIs, Salesforce app cloud also offers some new APIs too to support the developers for gaining more efficiency with the Scratch Orgs.
 Using these will make it easier for the developers to integrate these features too into their workflow.
 All the old and new APIs are covered under a fresh CLI, which offers a significant upgrade in the development lifecycle.
 The developers can do anything from creating scripted deployments to working directly within the terminal on using the CLI.

 This is an advanced feature with Salesforce DX, almost similar to the Sandbox.
 However, there is a major difference between Sandboxes and Environment Hub, as the latter will let the users track all the orgs in use.
 While you enable the Environment Hub, it will further establish the org to a central management point alongside the other orgs.
 Uses in those orgs can also get permission to access the org and manage it.